Winter Guide to Car Camping: 7 Tips to Stay Warm and Comfortable While Sleeping in Your Car

 Sleeping your car in winter is about as exciting as it sounds...

-There are many reasons why you should black out your windows for the night.
+There are many reasons why you should black out your windows for the night and many methods of doing so.
 You can buy black sheets of insulation from any hardware store just measure and cut them to the size of your windows, use duck tape for the edges so bits of foam dont go everywhere then tape or use sticky putty to adhere to the inside of your windows.
-This will not only make it look like no one is even in the car but will provide that little bit of extra insulation; every little bit helps!
+This will not only make it look like no one is even in the car but will provide that little bit of extra insulation; and in winter every little bit helps!

 Alternatively, you can string some bungee cords or string around the inside of the car to hang a privacy sheet while you sleep (make sure it is a solid color, preferably dark).
 Which ever you decide, I highly recommend that you put up something, nothing worse than getting that 4am knock on the window from a police officer or park ranger asking you to move your car.